artanzand/artanzand.github.io/_posts/2022-02-10-neural-style-transfer.md

 ## Transfer Learning

 The idea of using a neural network trained on a different task and applying it to a new task is called transfer learning.
-NST uses a previously trained convolutional network, and builds on top of that.
+NST uses a previously trained convolutional network and builds on top of that.
 We will use a 19-layer version of the VGG network from the original NST paper published by Visual Geometry Group (VGG) in 2014.
-This model has already been trained on the ImageNet database, and has learned to recognize a variety of detailed features at the first hidden layers and high level features at the last layers.
+This model has already been trained on the ImageNet database and has learned to recognize a variety of detailed features at the first hidden layers and high level features at the last layers.

 ## Trainer Function